Civil Rights: How Pictures Changed America

 ► Captioning the Civil Rights Movement (ReadWriteThink lesson plan)

 ► For a look at other iconic images that “have changed the world” see this CNN report.

 Frank Baker includes visual literacy analysis activities in all his media literacy workshops.
 Visual literacy is also a big part of his 2016 book, Media Literacy in the K-12 Classroom (ISTE).
 Visit Frank’s gateway website, Close Reading The Media to learn more.

-Frank’s new book Close Reading the Media: Literacy Lessons and Activities for Every Month of the School Year (December 2018) can help teach middle school students to become savvy consumers of the TV, print, and online media bombarding them every day.
-Pre-buy this timely book copublished by Routledge and MiddleWeb and use discount code MWEB1 for 20% off the cover price.
+Frank’s new book Close Reading the Media: Literacy Lessons and Activities for Every Month of the School Year can help teach middle school students to become savvy consumers of the TV, print, and online media bombarding them every day.
+The book is copublished by Routledge and MiddleWeb.
+Use discount code MWEB1 for 20% off the cover price.